BFSTest/employeeserv/README.md

 - Response codes are as per rest guidelines.
 - Error handling in case of failures.
 - Idempotency logic is implemented to avoid duplicate resource creation.
-- Add the necessary tests
+- Please add the necessary tests to validate your implementation.

 ## Assignment submission
 Thank you very much for your time to take this test.
 Please upload this complete solution in Github and send us the link to `bfs-sor-interview@paypal.com`.